 Kidney disease in diabetes develops very slowly, over many years.
-It's most common in people who have had the condition for over 20 years.
-About 1 in 3 people with diabetes might go on to develop kidney disease, although as treatments improve, fewer people are affected.
+Almost 1 in 5 people with diabetes will need treatment for kidney disease in their lifetime, although as treatments improve, fewer people are affected.
 And there are things you can do yourself to help take care of your kidneys.

 What is kidney disease?

 The kidneys regulate the amount of fluid and various salts in the body, helping to control blood pressure.
 They also release several hormones.
 Kidney disease is when the kidneys start to fail.